aklapper/diff-blog/plugins/publishpress/readme.txt

 ## PublishPress Pro ##

 > <strong>Upgrade to PublishPress Pro</strong><br />
 > This plugin is the free version of the PublishPress plugin.
-The Pro versio comes with all the features you need to plan and schedule WordPress content. <a href="https://publishpress.com/publishpress"  title="PublishPress Pro">Click here to purchase the best premium WordPress content scheduling plugin now!</a>
+The Pro versio comes with all the features you need to plan and schedule WordPresss content. <a href="https://publishpress.com/publishpress"  title="PublishPress Pro">Click here to purchase the best premium WordPress content scheduling plugin now!</a>

 = Editorial Calendar =